ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 I do worry a lot that we don't have the robust community of developers in biology to support the necessary software development.
-If all you have is users, who in the community develops the software?
+If all you have is users, who in the community develops the software??

 Open source is hardly a panacea, and open source processes aren't bulletproof.
 Lots of open source software is really bad.
 I do think